BeryJu/p2/docs/installation/single-node-install.md

 wget https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml
 ```

 The default base-path is `/opt/local-path-provisioner`.
-If you wish to change that path, download the YAML file and edit it to your needs.
+If you wish to change that path, edit the manifest to your needs.

 Once you're done, apply the manifest with this command: `kubectl apply -f local-path-storage.yaml`.